 You can download the production UK federation metadata from:

 UK federation metadata should be accessed through the DNS name

 metadata.ukfederation.org.uk, which resolves to both IPv4 and IPv6 addresses (A and AAAA records).
 These DNS records have a low time-to-live value (currently 5 minutes) to allow rapid reconfiguration of the Metadata Publication Service to be performed.
 Full details may be found in section 4 of the UK federation Federation Technical Specifications.

 Integrity of our metadata can be checked by verifying the digital signature on the document.
 You can download the certificate used to verify the signature from

 ukfederation.pem.
 Your identity provider or service provider must be configured to verify the signature for each new metadata file downloaded.

-As this certificate is initially obtained over HTTP, you should not rely on it until you have checked the certificate's fingerprint with a member of the UK federation Operations Team.
+As this certificate is initially obtained over HTTP, you should not rely on it until you have checked the certificate's fingerprint by phone with the UK federation help desk.
 You can find instructions on how to calculate the certificate fingerprint here.

 You should compare the resulting value with the correct fingerprint value, which can be obtained from the UK federation team.
 To guard against the possibility of this web site being compromised, you should contact us by telephone.
 Our phone number can be found on the federation helpdesk contact information page, or you can use an independent source to find it.
 Full details can be found in section 4 of the UK federation Technical Recommendations for Participants.